CLARITY -- Comparing heterogeneous data using dissimiLARITY: Results

+Cultural values are known to predict economic outcomes such as GDP per capita \cite{Gorodnichenko2016, ruck2018religious}, economic inequality \cite{Nikolaev2017} and the balance of agriculture-industrial-service sectors within the economy \cite{Inglehart2005a}.
+Conversely, a country's economic performance predicts cultural factors such as religiosity \cite{sinding_bentzen_acts_2019} and book writing \cite{bentley_books_2014}.
+CLARITY does not presuppose a causal model and therefore the choice of reference and target should not be interpreted as a causal claim without additional information.

+Because we have only $9$ features for Culture, it cannot be used to identify persistent residuals in Economics with CLARITY as the maximum complexity is $k_{max}=\mathrm{min}(k,d)=9$.
+Instead we ask whether Culture (Figure \ref{fig:culture}a) can be predicted from Economic data, in which $k_{max}=d=104$.
+The persistence chart (Figure \ref{fig:culture}b) makes it clear that Culture is incompletely predicted from Economics, as almost all Persistences are significant.
+Conversely, not all residuals are significant.
+The residual matrix at a specific $k$ (Figure~\ref{fig:culture}c) identifies the most important mismatches between Culture and Economics, which may be worthy of further study using other methods and/or data.
+There are two main classes: anomalies, and clusters.

+One anomaly is Andorra, a small European country in the Pyrenees between Spain and France, which belongs culturally, to the cluster of Scandinavian and economically strong Western European countries, Figure~\ref{fig:culture}a.
+But predicting Culture from Economics in Figure~\ref{fig:culture}c, we see highly negative (blue) residuals between Andorra and its cultural cluster.
+(Remember that absence of significance simply means we do not have \emph{enough} evidence to reject the null hypothesis based on the available data.)
+Examining the raw data in Supp.
+Fig. 8, shows Andorra to be an Economic outlier, clustering with other territories with complex sovereignty that may influence data gathering: Taiwan, the Turkish region of Cyprus, and Northern Ireland.

+Now consider Vietnam and Uzbekistan.
+Their column of residuals in Figure~\ref{fig:culture}c are all green, meaning they are farther away on Culture than expected from Economics from all (!) other countries.
+These two countries are the only ones with all-green residual columns in Figure~\ref{fig:culture}c.
+Examining the raw data in Figure~\ref{fig:culture}a and Supp.
+Fig 8, as well as the Economic PCs in Supp.
+Fig. 9, we see that they are not particularly close in either Culture or Economics to any other countries, but that there is little relation between which countries are closer in either.
+Future research may thus want to first confirm that the cultural unusualness is not spurious (based, e.g.,~on coding errors and the like in the datasets as processed), and second, to study what could be driving these anomalous profiles.

-Countries in Latin America, such as Argentina, Uruguay and Puerto Rico, have large European descended populations \cite{CIA2018a, Putterman2010}.
-These countries are culturally similar to Europe because cultural values percolate along linguistic and religious pathways \cite{Matthews2013, Matthews2016a, Spolaore2013}.
-However, Latin American countries during the 20th century have been subject to the same political instability \cite{Marshall2017}, leading to lower economic growth and high economic inequality; they are therefore more Culturally similar to Europe than Economics predict.
+There are countries that share residual structure.
+Countries in Latin America, such as Argentina, Uruguay and Puerto Rico, have large European descended populations \cite{CIA2018a, Putterman2010}, so are culturally similar to Europe because cultural values percolate along linguistic and religious pathways \cite{Matthews2013, Matthews2016a, Spolaore2013}.
+However, Latin American countries have a relatively smaller GDP and have high economic inequality; they are therefore more culturally similar to Europe than Economics predict.